mpv-player/mpv/README.md

 To build the software you can use `./waf build`, and `./waf install` to install it.

-NOTE: If you used the old `./configure` shell script you must use `make distclean` in order to remove build artifcats from the source directory before you can use the waf build system.
+NOTE: Using the old build system (with `./old-configure`) should still work, but will be removed in a future version of mpv.

 Essential dependencies (incomplete list):